 High impedance pickups have limited bandwidth.
 My father designed our pickups to be low impedance to increase the bandwidth.
 This also made the pickups low output and so he had to design an active onboard preamp to boost the signal.
 They were, in fact, the first active electric guitar electronics ever.

-About 1974 Stanley Clarke started getting really famous, and our basses along with him.
+About 1973 Stanley Clarke started getting really famous, and our basses along with him.
 This is the primary reason we became a bass company.
-Since the bass player was usually the worst guitar player in the band, no one else concentrated on making finely crafted basses.
+Since the bass player was usually the worst guitar player in the band, no one else had concentrated on making finely crafted basses.

-We continued to improve our studio Standard Series I and II basses and guitars until 1979 when we introduced the first of our lower priced lines, the Distillate.
-Since that time, we have maintained the Series I and IIís so they continue to be the pinnacle of electric basses even now, all these years later.
+We continued to improve our Standard Series I and II basses and guitars until 1979 when we introduced the first of our lower priced lines, the Distillate.
+Since that time, we have further enhanced the Series I and II models so they continue to be the pinnacle of electric basses even now, all these years later.
 We have been introducing a new model every one or two years, so that the Alembic products are now more available to more musicians.

-Presently, our company employs twenty-six wonderful people, including my mother and father, my aunt and uncle, my grandfather and grandmother, and a bunch of our friends.
+Presently, our company employs eleven wonderful people, including my mother and father, my aunt and uncle, my husband, and a bunch of our friends.
 Our company is so completely different from most you encounter because of our very strong family bonds, we really care what our customers think and feel.
 This is the primary drive beind our continued innovation.

 |The Specials · The Products · The People · The Place · The Support · Site Index|